SpareBank1/monorepo-sample/README.md

-# Monorepo
+# Monorepo sample
 This repo showcases how one could structure and build monorepos with either Apache Maven or Bazel.

 ## The repo
 A couple of toy applications under `apps/` depend on shared code under `libs/`.